-Dr. Bulat Idrisov is a National Institute on Drug Abuse (NIDA) International Program INVEST Drug Abuse Research Fellow under the mentorship of Dr. Jeffrey Samet, CHERISH HCV/HIV co-director.
+Dr. Bulat Idrisov (above, left) is a National Institute on Drug Abuse (NIDA) International Program INVEST Drug Abuse Research Fellow under the mentorship of Dr. Jeffrey Samet, CHERISH HCV/HIV co-director.
 Dr. Idrisov completed his medical training in pediatrics and internal medicine in Russia and received a Fulbright Scholarship to complete his Master of Science in Global Health Policy and Management at Brandies University in the Heller School where he focused on international health systems and healthcare policy.
 His current research is centered on HIV, substance use and healthcare systems.
-He recently published an article entitled “Implementation of methadone therapy for opioid use disorder in Russia- a modeled cost-effectiveness analysis” in the Journal of Substance Abuse Treatment, Prevention, and Policy with the help of CHERISH Consultation Director Dr. Sean Murphy.
+He recently published an article entitled “Implementation of methadone therapy for opioid use disorder in Russia- a modeled cost-effectiveness analysis” in the Journal of Substance Abuse Treatment, Prevention, and Policy with the help of CHERISH Consultation Director Dr. Sean Murphy (above, right).